DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 Extract the pvOptGui package to your Desktop

-Right click the loadOptGUI.bat file and open it in a text editor, change the first line of code *PVOPT_ROOT_PATH=...* to your install location

-Execute the batch file loadOptGUI.bat by double clicking the file, a console window should appear with the Miniconda *base* environment loaded
+Execute the batch file loadOptGUI.bat in the extracted folder by double clicking the file, a console window should appear with the Miniconda *base* environment loaded

 In the console window, launch Paraview by executing the command: